-Before you callSolutions to Common Problems
+Before you call Solutions to Common Problems

 OCCURRENCE POSSIBLE CAUSE/SOLUTION Metalmarks.
 (1) Sliding or scraping of metal utensils on cooktop surface.
 Do not slide metal utensils on cooktop surface.
 Use a ceramic-glass cooktop cleaning cream to remove the marks.
 "Cooktop Cleaning - Ceramic Glass Cooktop Models" section under General Cleaning.
 Brown streaks or specks.
 (1) Boilovers are cooked onto surface.
 Use razor blade scraper to remove soil.
 "Cooktop Cleaning - Ceramic Glass Cooktop Models" section under General Cleaning.
 Areas of discoloration with metallic sheen.
 (1) Mineral deposits from water and food.
 Remove using a ceramic-glass cooktop cleaning cream.
 Use cookware with clean, dry bottoms.
 Poor baking results.
 (1) Many factors affect baking results.
 Make sure the proper rack position is used.
 Center food in the oven and space pans to allow air to circulate.
 Allow the oven to preheat to the set temperature before placing food in the oven.
 Try adjusting the recipe's recommended temperature or baking time.
 If you feel the oven is too hot or cool, see "Adjusting Oven Temperature" in the Electronic Oven Control guide.
 Fan noise during cooking operation.
 (1) A cooling fan may automatically turn on and off to cool internal parts.
 It is normal, and the fan may continue to run even after oven is turned off.
 Flames inside oven or smoking from vent.
 (1) Excessive spillovers in oven.
-Set self-clean cycle for a longer cleaning time.
-(2) Excessive spillovers in oven.
 This is normal, especially for pie spillovers or large amounts of grease on the oven bottom.
 Wipe up excessive spillovers before starting the self-clean cycle.
 If flames or excessive smoke are present, stop the self-clean cycle and follow the steps under "Stopping or Interrupting the Self-Cleaning Cycle" in the Electronic Oven Control guide.
 Oven smokes excessively during broiling.
-(1) Make sure oven is opened to Broil Stop Position .
-(2) Meat too close to the element.
+(1) Control(s) not set properly.
+Follow instructions under "Setting Oven Controls".
+(2) Make sure oven is opened to Broil Stop Position.
+(3) Meat too close to the element.
 Reposition the rack to provide proper clearance between the meat and the element.
 Preheat broil element.
 Preheat broil element for searing.
-(3) Grid on broiler pan wrong side up and grease not draining.
-Always place grid on the broiler pan with ribs up and slots down to allow grease to drip into pan.
-(4) Grease has built up on oven surfaces.
+(4) Grid on broiler pan wrong side up and grease not draining.
+Always place grid on your broiler pan with ribs up and slots down to allow grease to drip into pan.
+(5) Grease has built up on oven surfaces.
 Regular cleaning is necessary when broiling frequently.
 Old grease or food spatters cause excessive smoking.
+(6) Control(s) not set properly.
+Follow instructions under "Oven Cleaning" in the Electronic Oven Control Guide.
 Self-cleaning cycle does not work.
 (1) Self-cleaning cycle was interrupted.
 Follow steps under "Stopping or Interrupting the Self-Cleaning Cycle" in the Electronic Oven Control Guide.
-(2) Control(s) not set properly.
-Follow instructions under "Oven Cleaning" in the Electronic Oven Control Guide.
-Soil not completely removed after self-cleaning cycle.
-(1) Failure to clean bottom, front, top or oven, frame or door area outside oven seal.
+(2) Failure to clean bottom, front top or oven, frame or door area outside oven seal.
 These areas are not in the self-cleaning area, but get hot enough to burn on residue.
 Clean these areas before the self-cleaning cycle is started.
 Burned-on residue can be cleaned with a stiff nylon brush and water or nylon scrubber.
 Be careful not to damage the oven seal.
+Soil not completely removed after self-cleaning cycle.
+(1) Excessive spillovers in oven.
+Set self-clean cycle for a longer cleaning time.